 If the market interest rates have increased since you bought your bond, then you will likely lose money on the sale of your bond.
 Investors will have no incentive to buy your bond if it is less valuable than other bonds on the market.

 However, if prevailing bond rates have fallen, then your bond will be more sought after by investors and you will likely be able to sell it for a profit.

 Also important is the bond issuer’s credit quality.
 If it has deteriorated, then you will likely lose money on the sale of the bond.
 No investor will be willing to take the risk without a significant decrease in the bond price.

 However, if the bond issuer has gained credibility over time, then you may be able to sell your bond for a profit.

 As with most investments, you can buy bonds through a broker.
 Today, many brokers have online platforms to make the process smoother.
 But know that you also have the ability to buy the bond directly from the issuer.

 If you are looking for a brokerage to work with, then check out a few of our favorites below.
 All of these are based online, and you can remotely buy and sell bonds from the comfort of your home.

-If none of these options work for you, then check out our complete guide to the best free investing apps of 2018.
+If none of these options work for you, then check out our complete guide to the best free investing apps.
 You may just find the perfect fit for your bond trading needs.

 Worthy Bonds is one way to invest in bonds.
 It’s not only an investment platform that works to optimize your returns, but it also helps small businesses throughout the country.
 When you invest in Worthy bonds, it uses that money to provide loans to small businesses.
 The interest it earns on those loans goes back into your portfolio as your own interest earned.